icyflame/blog/_posts/2022-04-29-facebook-is-unnecessary.md

     different places and subjectivity precludes us from making any judgment about what content falls in this bucket.
 But the poster _must_ feel this accomplishment and should classify their post into this bucket.
 I posted on Instagram after graduating from university.
-It was 5 years of struggling through a program that I did not particular like and a lot happened during that time, and I wanted to share the accomplishment which I felt.
+It was 5 years of struggling through a program that I did not particularly like and a lot happened during that time, and I wanted to share the accomplishment which I felt.
 3.  **Bragging:** Something has happened in your life and you want to brag about it.
 Settle down, this is not "Shots fired!"
 Showing off is just a part of how we operate.
 It's not some anomaly which needs to be tamped down on.
 I disagree that it is a worthwhile pursuit.
 But that's my